nt-williams/tmleExtract/README.md

 # tmleExtract

-The goal of `tmleExtract` is to extract parameter estimtes from TMLE fits produced by the [`tmle`](https://cran.r-project.org/web/packages/tmle/index.html) package in a tidy format.
+The goal of `tmleExtract` is to extract parameter estimates from TMLE fits produced by the [`tmle`](https://cran.r-project.org/web/packages/tmle/index.html) package in a tidy format.